cyan0714/imitate-netease-music/README.md

 # imitate-netease-music
-a vue project of imitate netease cloud music
+a vue project of imitating netease cloud music